wp-plugins/wp-geo-based-content/readme.txt

 This all can be done by following these 3 easy steps:
 *	Define your content, your desired geo-location
 *	Click the Generate Shortcode button
-*	Implement the generated shortcode in your Wodpress post or page
+*	Implement the generated shortcode in your Wordpress post or page

 == Installation ==